exrok/game_of_life/README.md

 The current benchmark initializes the grid with an pseudo-random initial state and then performs 100 iterations in a loop.

 For context, a more typical implementation claiming to be fast can be found [here](https://github.com/bbli/fast_game_of_life/tree/8bcbaf6b737d3862ac6abe35e534f1007ef9827f) and, even with multi-threading, takes over 1000ms/iteration on the 10000x10000 grid.
-Algorthims like [hashlife](https://en.wikipedia.org/wiki/Hashlife), can be faster if you want skip to specific large iteration or when sparse or repeated patterns are present.
+Algorthims like [hashlife](https://en.wikipedia.org/wiki/Hashlife), can be faster if you want skip a large number of iterations or when sparse or repeated patterns are present.
 However, hashlife speed depends heavily on the input and is slower if you iterate one step at a time.
 Moreover, Hashlife is also significantly more complex to implement.
 For example, it needs a garbage collector to remove unused nodes from the cache system.

 This implementation preforms well indeed, below is a `perf stat` of running 100 iterations on a 10000x10000 grid using the 5-6300U machine, with `-C target-cpu=native`.